-In most cases, taxes apply to a specific individual and cover the duration of a tax period, generally one year.
-However, in the case of property tax, which only applies to property that a taxpayer owns, government tax agencies or sellers may allow eligible individuals to save money by paying prorated taxes.
+Taxes usually apply to a specific individual and cover the duration of a tax period, generally one year.
+However, government tax agencies or sellers may allow eligible individuals to save money by paying prorated property taxes instead.

 Prorating any payment, including taxes, involves dividing the full amount due by a portion of a period of time.
-For example, a $100 tax bill that covers one year would have a prorated six month value of $50 and a prorated 8 month value of $66.67.
-Prorated taxes can only occur when a taxpayer's liability reduces for some reason; in the following tax year, the taxpayer will be responsible for paying the full amount.
+A $100 tax bill that covers one year would have a prorated six-month value of $50 and a prorated eight-month value of $66.67.
+Prorated taxes can only occur when a taxpayer's liability reduces for some reason.
+The taxpayer will be responsible for paying the full amount in the following tax year.

-One area where you can prorate your taxes is in real estate.
-If you buy or sell a home, you and the other party can decide to prorate the taxes in any manner you choose.
-Some states, such as Michigan, supply guidelines for prorated real estate property taxes, using the closing date as a cutoff for determining liability.
-Since the new owner will occupy the home when the next tax bill comes, and the previous owner paid the last property tax bill, either party can pay a prorated amount based on the date of the tax bills and the date of the sale.
-The higher a real estate sale's price is, the higher the tax liability is likely to be, making a prorated determination even more important.
+The new owner will occupy the home when the next tax bill comes, and the previous owner paid the last property tax bill, so either party can pay a prorated amount based on the date of the tax bills and the date of the sale.
+The higher a real estate sale's price, the higher the tax liability is likely to be, making a prorated determination even more important.

-When municipal governments and agencies charge levy property taxes on the value of personal property, they generally allow property owners to pay prorated taxes based on partial year ownership.
-For example, in Loudon County, Virginia, taxpayers are only responsible for prorated tax based on the number of months the property they own was within the county's borders.
+Municipal governments and agencies that levy property taxes on the value of personal property generally allow property owners to pay prorated taxes based on partial year ownership.
+For example, taxpayers in Loudon County, Virginia are only responsible for prorated tax based on the number of months the property they own was within the county's borders.
 States and counties may exempt certain personal property, such as airplanes and mobile homes, from proration.

 This article was written by PocketSense staff.
 If you have any questions, please reach out to us on our contact us page.